Functional evolution of giant virus capsids

 Methodology

-I will address these questions in a multi-disciplinary approach combining:
+I will employ a multi-disciplinary approach combining:

 - The morpho-genomic characterization of natural giant virus communities.